ktomk/pipelines/README.md

 ### Requirements

-Pipelines requires a POSIX compatible system supporting the User Portability Utilities option.
+Pipelines requires a POSIX compatible system.

 Docker needs to be available locally as `docker` command as it is used to run pipelines and the working directory is used as volume